Cape Town to Zanzibar Tour (Comfort)

 Meals: Breakfast, Lunch, Dinner

-Facilities: Two per Room with En-suite facilities.
-Please visit the website of the accommodation provider for a full list of the facilities offered
+Facilities: En-suite facilities Please visit the website of the accommodation provider for a full list of the facilities offered

 Meals: Breakfast, Lunch, Dinner

-Optional Activity: Mikumi National Park Game Drive
+Optional Activity: Mikumi Game Drive

 Day 31 - 33

-Facilities: En-suites Per Room Please visit the website of the accommodation provider for a full list of the facilities offered
+Facilities: En-suite facilities Please visit the website of the accommodation provider for a full list of the facilities offered

-Meals: Breakfast x3, Lunch x3, Dinner x3
+Meals: Breakfast x3, Lunch x2, Dinner x1

 Day 34

-Accommodation: Own Arrangements / Post tour accommodation can be booked through us
+Accommodation: Own arrangements / Post tour accommodation can be booked through us

 Onward Travel Plans